Vicente118/CTF19/README.md

 -  chmod 777 script.sh
 -  ./script.sh
 ```
+You should see a welcome message and now you are on the work environment and you can connect to the enemy Network with OpenVPN following the commands on the image below

+For people who are struggling with the environment :

 If you went out of the environment :
 ```
 - docker start -i ctf19_instance